arvarik/stable-marriage-problem/README.md

     * stable_marriage_problem_distribution.py
         * This file implements a `Community` object which represents the actors and algorithm in the SMP, but applies a normal/pareto asymmetry in preferences between men/women
+        * In root directory, run: `python3 -m distribution.stable_marriage_problem_distribution`
     * simulations.py
         * This is the file to execute in order to run some simulations of the algorithm
         * Adjust the values in `main()` to tweak executions of the simulation
         * This is pretty much the same code as the `simulations.py` in the `/classic` package
+        * In root directory, run: `python3 -m distribution.simulations`
             * Executing the code as is should produce the following graph:

 <p align="center">
     <img src="./assets/smp_distribution.png">